guigolab/FA-nf/README.md

 # FA-nf

 A pipeline for functional annotation of proteins from non-model organisms implemented in Nextflow engine.

 The pipeline uses a set of well characterised software to assign functional information to the proteins of interests, i.e. domains, GO terms annotation, putative name and some other features.

-The software used in this pipline is a free software for academic users.
-For the software from the Center for Biological Sequence(CBS), i.e. signalP, the license agreement should be obtained.
+The software used in this pipeline is free software for academic users.
+For the software from the Center for Biological Sequence(CBS), i.e. signalP, a suitable license agreement should be obtained.

 ## Requirements